anreitersimon/Medbrain-Tutorial/STEP3.md

-# Step 3 - FHIR-Resources
+# Step 3 - Overview of used FHIR-Resources

 #### Prerequisites
 - None